Paul the Octopus: Similar predictors

 Some other German oracles did not fare so well in the World Cup.
 The animals at the Chemnitz Zoo were wrong on all of Germany's group-stage games, with Leon the porcupine picking Australia, Petty the pygmy hippopotamus spurning Germany's apple-topped pile of hay (instead of Serbia), and Anton the tamarin eating a raisin representing Ghana.

 Mani the parakeet of Singapore became famous for correctly predicting the results of all four quarter-final matches.
 Mani contradicted Paul by picking the Netherlands to win the final, resulting in some media outlets describing the game as an "octopus-versus-parakeet showdown".

-Rabio the Octopus who correctly predicted the results of all of Japan’s group stage games at the 2018 FIFA World Cup, was killed and sent to market, on 2 July 2018 by the Japanese fisherman who had caught it.
+Rabio the Octopus, who correctly predicted the results of all of Japan’s group stage games at the 2018 FIFA World Cup, was killed and sent to market on 2 July 2018 by the Japanese fisherman who had caught it.
+During the 2026 FIFA World Cup, a goldfish in Toronto named Swimbappé was promoted as predicting the outcomes of games.

 Legacy

-In 2010, uTouchLabs developed an iPhone app called "Ask the Octopus".
+In 2010, uTouchLabs developed an iPhone app called "Ask the Octopus" which is no longer available.

 A 2010 Chinese thriller film Kill Octopus Paul depicts Paul's predictions as being part of an international match-fixing scheme.

 On 17 June 2014, during the 2014 FIFA World Cup, Paul was featured in a Google "doodle".
 He was represented as being in Heaven, perched on a billowy bed of clouds and adorned with a halo; when animated, he appeared to vacillate in his predictions for the day's matches.
 Paul was again featured on 13 July in the doodle for the 2014 final.
 In that doodle, clicking on the clouds in the upper left brings up an image of Paul, similar to that in the earlier doodle, "cheering" on the final from Heaven.
 He was also featured in the short film “A Visit from Mascot Verse” during the 2022 FIFA World Cup.